mihirp161/dotMate/README.md

 inconvenience.
 These are few of the most asked questions online about Menstruation:

-1) What is a period?
-2) How long is typical menstrual cycle?
-3) What is the point of getting period?
-4) Can a womans period change?
-5) What other way can a womans period change?
-6) Does not ovulating makes difference?
-7) What is considered to be normal?
-8) What is normal amount of bleeding during my period?
-9) When should i see a doctor?
-10) How much period does one person has in one lifetim?
-11) What is menstrual cycle?
-12) What are premenstrual symptoms?
-13) Tell me more about premenstrual symptoms?
-14) What is normal menstrual cycle?
-15) Is it true that a woman is only fertile for about 7 days every month?
-16) What is ovulation?
-17) When is the best time to get pregnant?
-18) How to avoid unwanted pregnancy?
-19) What happens during the typical 28 day menstrual cycle?
-20) What is luteinizing hormone?
-21) How does my menstrual cycle change as woman gets older?
-22) Why should i keep track of my menstrual cycle?
-23) When does a girl usually get her first period?
-24) When should a girl see a doctor?
-25) How long does a woman usually have periods?
-26) when does menopause happen?
-27) Does period stops during pregnancy?
-28) What are symptoms of heavy menstrual bleeding?
-29) How often should i change my pad or tampon?
-30) How often should i change menstrual cup, sponge or period panties?
-31) What is toxic shock syndrome?
-32) Can tampons cause toxic shock syndrome?
-33) What are symptoms of toxic shock syndrome or TSS?
-34) How does the menstrual cycle affect other health problems?
-35) What is menopause phase?
-36) What causes menopause?
-37) What is perimenopause phase?
-38) What is progesterone hormone?
-39) What is estrogen hormone?
-40) Does pms change with age?
-41) What is premenstrual dysphoric disorder or PMDD?
-42) Which type of food to avoid during period?
-43) What to do when i get my first period?
-44) Will anyone know i am on my period?
-45) Can i go swimming or play sports?
+What is a period?
+What is menstrual cycle?
+How long is typical menstrual cycle?
+Why does period happen?
+What is the point of getting period?
+Can a womans period change?
+What other way can a womans period change?
+Does not ovulating makes difference?
+What is considered to be normal?
+What is normal amount of bleeding during my period?
+When should i see a doctor?
+How much period does one person has in one lifetime?
+What is normal menstrual cycle?
+What are premenstrual symptoms?
+Tell me more about premenstrual symptoms!
+What is normal menstrual cycle?
+Is it true that a woman is only fertile for about 7 days every month?
+What is ovulation?
+When is the best time to get pregnant?
+How to avoid unwanted pregnancy?
+What happens during the typical 28 day menstrual cycle?
+What is luteinizing hormone?
+How does my menstrual cycle change as woman gets older?
+Why should i keep track of my menstrual cycle?
+When does a girl usually get her first period?
+When should a girl see a doctor?
+How long does a woman usually have periods?
+When does menopause happen?
+Does period stops during pregnancy?
+What are symptoms of heavy menstrual bleeding?
+How often should i change my pad or tampon?
+How often should i change menstrual cup, sponge or period panties?
+What is toxic shock syndrome?
+Can tampons cause toxic shock syndrome?
+Are pads better than tampons?
+What are symptoms of toxic shock syndrome or tss?
+How does the menstrual cycle affect other health problems?
+What is menopause phase?
+What causes menopause?
+What is perimenopause phase?
+What is progesterone hormone?
+What is estrogen hormone?
+What is premenstrual syndrome or pms?
+Does pms change with age?
+What causes pms?
+What is premenstrual dysphoric disorder or pmdd?
+Which type of food to avoid during period?
+What to do when i get my first period?
+Will anyone know i am on my period?
+Can i go swimming or play sports?

 To access a calendar tool, when the prompt: